HeRCLab/nocsim/doc/TCL.md

 should take no arguments; all necessary information about the simulation state is provided via magic variables and procedures.

+**NOTE** routing callbacks are **required** to handle all incoming flits each time they are called.
+Flits must either be routed, or dropped using the `drop` procedure.
+Failure to do so will cause the `nocsim` to exit with an error.

-**TIP**: the magic variables provided by nocsim are defined in the top-level namespace of the interpreter instance.
+**TIP** the magic variables provided by nocsim are defined in the top-level namespace of the interpreter instance.
 This means they are not directly accessibly from within procedure calls, including behavior callbacks.
 It is suggested that they might be accessed using the